Employer of Record

 Employer

 For employers in Morocco, contributing to social security through the CNSS (Caisse Nationale de Sécurité Sociale) is mandatory.
-Here are the current CNSS contribution rates, which apply to the gross salary (excluding exempted allowances and indemnities):
+Here are the current CNSS contribution rates, which apply to the gross salary, subject to the applicable ceilings and exclusions:

-- Professional tax: There is no employee contribution; the employer contributes 1.60%.
+• Professional training tax: There is no employee contribution; the employer contributes 1.60%.

 These contributions ensure compliance with social security obligations and provide various benefits to employees under the CNSS regime in Morocco.